 Ask a doctor before using Soya Soya Lecithin if you are pregnant or breastfeeding.

 Do not give any herbal/health supplement to a child without medical advice.

 When considering the use of herbal supplements, seek the advice of your doctor.
 You may also consider consulting a practitioner who is trained in the use of herbal/health supplements.

-If you choose to use lecithin, use it as directed on the package or as directed by your doctor, pharmacist, or other healthcare provider.
+If you choose to use Soya Lecithin, use it as directed on the package or as directed by your doctor, pharmacist, or other healthcare provider.
 Do not use more of this product than is recommended on the label.

 What happens if I miss a dose?

 Skip the missed dose and use your next dose at the regular time.
 Do not use two doses at one time.

 What happens if I overdose?